digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ```
 ### Visual Monitoring

-When you check decide to check Cpu usage as Monitoring, Check under Kubernetes tab on left navigation bar choose `Kubernetes`, And then Check `insight` when you check `Get advanced metrics`.
+When you check decide to check Cpu usage as Monitoring, on left navigation bar choose `Kubernetes` tab, And then Check `insight` when you can check `Get advanced metrics`.
 You will see that:
 * CPU Usage
 * Load Average
 * Memory Usage